-Experiments have shown that, when dystrophin is missing from the muscle fiber membrane, it causes another protein, known as nNOS, to be missing as well, and that this results in an inability of blood vessels supplying muscles to adequately dilate during exercise.
+Experiments have shown that, when dystrophin is missing from the muscle fiber membrane, it causes another protein known as neuronal nitric oxide synthase (nNOS) to be missing as well.
+This results in an inability of the blood vessels supplying muscles to adequately dilate during exercise, leading to fatigue.
 When nNOS-deficient mice were treated with a phosphodiesterase inhibitor, which dilates blood vessels, their exaggerated fatigue response to exercise was eliminated.
 Phosphodiesterase inhibitors are a class of drugs that include sildenafil (Viagra) and tadalafil (Cialis), both used to treat erectile dysfunction and pulmonary arterial hypertension.

 A later study conducted in DMD found that treatment with either sildenafil or tadalafil restores blood flow to muscles during exercise or rest in DMD patients.
 Additional clinical studies are planned to determine whether this increased blood flow will translate to increased muscle function in DMD.

 Of note, some research has focused on the effects of phosphodiesterase inhibitors on heart function in DMD and BMD.
 Unfortunately, a trial with sildenafil showed that it was unlikely to help heart function in these patient groups.
-A second study with sildenafil, which had enrolled a small number of participants, was in fact terminated due to concerns about the potential for negative impact on cardiac function in adults with Duchenne and Becker muscular dystrophy.
+A second study with sildenafil, which had enrolled a small number of participants, was in fact terminated because of concerns about the potential for negative impact on cardiac function in adults with DMD and BMD.
 Due to the small study size, questions remain about whether sildenafil is in fact unsafe for the BMD heart.

 Scientists also are exploring the effect of modifying blood flow in DMD and BMD muscle with nitric oxide.
-Nitric oxide is the product of an enzyme called nNOS (which is absent in DMD and BMD muscle) and works in a similar manner to the phosphodiesterase inhibitors described above.
-Naproxinod is a potential therapy in preclinical development by a French pharmaceutical company called NicOx.
-Naproxinod is a version of naproxen (Aleve) that has been modified to release nitric oxide into the body.
-This therapy has been tested clinically for arthritis and other indications, and has demonstrated promising effects in a mouse model of DMD.
-The hope is that this therapy could increase blood flow to muscles and reduce inflammation, both of which may help to improve the function of DMD muscle.
+Nitric oxide is the product of an enzyme called nitric oxide synthase. nNOS (which is absent in DMD and BMD muscle) and works in a similar manner to the phosphodiesterase inhibitors described above.